Constitution of EWLA

 Constitution of the European Women Lawyers Association

-1. Name, Seat, Business Year, Language
+1. Name, Registered Office, Business Year, Language

-The business and the membership year shall be the calendar year.
+The business and the membership years shall be the calendar year.

 2. Object and Functions